 - in-depth knowledge of attachment theory and facilitation of somatic trauma release

 - up to date neurobiology

 - other forms of creative self-expression

-As well as my more conventional, indoor integrative counselling practice, I also offer counselling out in nature (eco-therapy), which includes the added dimensions of support and connection from our relationship-with and experiences-in the natural world.
+As well as my more conventional, indoor integrative counselling practice, I also offer Embodied Counselling out in nature, which includes the added dimensions of support and connection from our relationship-with and experiences-in the natural world.
 I have included more details further down in my profile.

 Training, qualifications & experience

 - SATe/DARe (Somatic Attachment Training / Dynamic Attachment Re-patterning experience) Cologne, 2016 (ongoing training)

 - Post-Graduate Diploma Counselling - Masters Level (L7) (Distinction) (BACP Accredited Course) (UWL) 2010

 - Certificate (Masters Level) in Somatic Dance/Movement Education (Distinction) (UCLAN) 2009